LilCloudCoder/RustInput/README.md

 # Fluent Input 🦀

-Simple, fluent input for Rust CLI apps; easier to use unlike the standart `std::io`.
+Simple, fluent input for Rust CLI apps — easier to use than the standard `std::io`.

 ---